sherbondy/glslt/README.md

 - A default WebGL context for rendering and plugging in new inputs
 - Nice tools like color pickers, matrix renderers, input fields for uniform values (a la shader builder)...

+So, the initial goal is to obtain feature-parity with OpenGL Shader Builder.
+From here, we can start experimenting with goofy features that take full advantage of the fact that LT is essentially just a fancy web view (piping geometry/textures/shaders/params in and out from arbitrary sources online... dataflow programming sorts of ideas...)

 Progress:

 - [x] Initial Readme